 "(at)".
 See NOTE below.]

-Subscriptions are on an annual basis, beginning October 1.
-Subscribers joining in mid-year will receive back issues beginning with Issue No. 1 of that year's
+Subscriptions were on an annual basis, beginning October 1.
+Subscribers joining in mid-year received back issues beginning with Issue No. 1 of that year's

 volume.
-An annual subscription is $65US, which is payable to cypalcorp.
+An annual subscription was $65US, which is payable to cypalcorp.

 The preferred method of payment, and the one which will most quickly add the subscriber to the list, is by using PayPal (www.paypal.com ).
 The PayPal account to